-If you were to purchase in Canberra it would cost you around $26,850, whereas a house in Hobart would’ve been a steal at the low, low median of $15,200.
+And if you were to purchase the average house in Canberra back then, it would cost you around $26,850, whereas a house in Hobart would’ve seemed a steal at the low median of $15,200.

 As for Perth and Adelaide, the housing market was affordable with a median of $26,850 and $16,250, respectively.